medusajs/medusa/docs/content/advanced/backend/entities/index.md

 ---
 description: 'Learn how to create an entity in the Medusa server.
-Entities are a representation of database tables in the Medusa server.
 This guide also explains how to create a repository and access and delete the entity.'
 ---

 # Create an Entity